nwhitehead/personality/README.md

 Tried kuki, not impressed.
 It told me about AIML, claimed to have written an essay, then had no idea what I was talking about when I asked if there was a link to it.

 In general: Pygmalion-6B is not adequate.
 ChatGPT-3.5 can be annoyingly prudish for "friend chats".
 Needs jailbreak to be at all non-professional.
 But with reasonable system prompt can be intelligent and actually friendly.
+For local models, my favorites are:
+* WizardLM-13B-V1.1-GPTQ
+* Pygmalion-13B-SuperHOT-8K-GPTQ

 ## Quiz